 There are many ways to save on your banking account and even get paid to sign up.

-Discounts on Dining for College Students
+Dining Freebies for College Students

 Plus, we found many more ways you can save on dining by using your student ID.

-25. Earn points toward free food with Pocket Points.
+15. Earn points toward free food with Pocket Points.

 Pocket Points is an app that rewards you with coupons and free stuff for college students when you stay off your phone while driving and during class.
 What a genius concept!